AgentD/diy-linux-guide/crosscc.md

 based stuff.

-To keep things clean, we use a shell variable **srcdir** to remember where we kept the binutils source.
+To keep things clean, we use a shell variable **srcdir** to remember where we kept the kernel source.
 A pattern that we will repeat later:

     export KBUILD_OUTPUT="$BUILDROOT/build/linux"
     mkdir -p "$KBUILD_OUTPUT"